ContextLab/storytelling-with-data/slides/truth-and-storytelling.md

 <div class="note-box" data-title="Why this matters for you">

 The ability to critically evaluate claims — and to produce honest, evidence-based analyses — has never been more important.
+The ability to *communicate* your arguments clearly and compellingly is also crucial.
+This course will help you develop both skill sets.

 </div>